austindatamanagement/RetailDemo/LabGuide200.md

 ![](./images/200/Picture200-16.jpg)

 ### **STEP 2: Connect to the database using SQL Developer**
 Start SQL Developer and create a connection for your database using the default administrator account 'ADMIN' by following these steps.
+You will grant the testuser username specific privileges.

 -   Click the **New Connection** icon in the Connections toolbox on the top left of the SQL Developer homepage.